gaehlerm/SoftwareEngineering/README.md

 I do not share this opinion at all.
 In my opinion this comment is just useless.
 Read the function name.
 It explains exactly what the function does.
 And if you are not sure take a look at the implementation.
 This is exactly what makes code good.
 You read a function name and you know what it does.
 Good code is self-documenting.
 There is barely any need for additional comments.
 This comment here is a violation of the SRP.

-“Yes, but it’s only one line of comment.
+"Yes, but it’s only one line of comment.
 It can’t hurt us.", you might say.

-“NO!"
+"NO!"

 Sorry, I just lost my temper.
 I shouldn’t be so harsh with you.
 Many experienced programmers don’t know, so why should you?
 I have to tell you that you are wrong.
 You can’t believe how wrong you are.
 Maybe I haven’t made myself clear enough before.
 This comment is an absolutely useless liability.
 It claims something that will not always be true.
 The code will change as code always does.
 But the comment may be forgotten.
 Unlike function definitions, you can’t enforce that a comment stays at its correct location.
 You will end up having a comment that is plain wrong.
 It will confuse everyone who works on this code.
 It will cause bugs.

 Not convinced?
 You think you won’t have these issues because you work carefully?

-“Ha ha.
-NO!“
+"Ha ha.
+NO!"

 Now you’re certainly wrong this time.
 By now you should know better.
 This is exactly what I’m trying to teach you throughout this book.
 You are human.
 Every human makes mistakes.
 I make mistakes, you make mistakes.
 It’s inevitable.
 Accept your faith and deal with it.
 Code is good if you can make only few mistakes.
 Removing useless comments is a must.
 They are an unnecessary source for bugs.